-Soft woods such as evergreens, pines, and firs, for example, can create a soot buildup in the chimney which would make it unsafe to burn.
-They also don’t provide much heat.
+Softwoods such as evergreens, pines, and firs, for example, can create a soot buildup in the chimney which would make it unsafe to burn as they can lead to chimney fires.

 Best Wood to Burn in a Wood Stove

-This is a list compiled by my bearded lumberjack.
-Don’t tell him I just called him that ha.
+This is a list compiled by my husband.
 These are his favorite local woods to source when he’s out cutting wood for our homestead.

-This is his number one choice of fire wood.
+This is our number one choice of fire wood.
 It burns pretty well and provides great heat.
-My lumberjack says it splits very well, even when green.
+My lumberjack (I mean, husband) says it splits very well, even when green.

-Oak is great for providing a good steady burning fire.
+Oak is great for providing a good steady burning flames.